-Graduate students selecting this specialization:
+Graduate students who select this specialization will:

-- Identify and understand current and emerging technologies
+- Identify and understand current and emerging technologies.

-- Enhance teaching and student engagement with innovative technologies
+- Enhance teaching and student engagement with innovative technologies.

-- Consider ethical implications of technology and its appropriate use and need for security
+- Consider ethical implications of technology and its appropriate use and need for security.

-- Serve as visionary planners, empowered leaders, systems designers and connected learners
+- Serve as visionary planners, empowered leaders, systems designers and connected learners.